SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 26_27_28](https://user-images.githubusercontent.com/90856848/137962886-ade1a647-3b10-4220-bf89-e5d976fdf0a2.png)

-<br> We have now created our second bar chart using the Builder Panel.
+<br> 🚩We have now created our second bar chart using the Builder Panel.
 However, our data can be further transformed to extract more valuable business insights.
 Let’s change the hierarchy level so we can see gross margin for different Product categories.

 ![Image 28](https://user-images.githubusercontent.com/90856848/137963018-29d52182-8655-4584-a9bc-1626b64e82be.png)

-<br> We can drill down on the Product dimension to get more information from our bar chart.
+<br> 🚩We can drill down on the Product dimension to get more information from our bar chart.
 You can also drill down on charts via the Builder Panel as a designer or by clicking on the bar and drilling down.

 29. Click **Set Drill**